Armature reaction in alternator is the effect of armature flux on the field flux (i. e., rotor ampere-turns). Read this article to learn more.

 It is the load power factor which determines whether the armature flux distorts, opposes or helps the flux produced by rotor ampere-turns.

 To illustrate this important point, we shall consider the following three cases:

-- When load power factor is zero lagging
+- When the load power factor is zero lagging

-- When load power factor is zero leading
+- When the load power factor is zero leading

 Since the direction of the rotor is assumed clockwise, the generated e.m.f. in phase R1R2 is at its maximum and is towards the paper in the conductor R1 and outwards in conductor R2.
 No armature flux is produced since no current flows in the armature winding.

-Fig (ii) shows the effect when a resistive load (unity p.f.) is connected across the terminals of the alternator.
-According to right-hand rule, the current is “in” in the conductors under N-pole and “out” in the conductors under S-pole.
+Figure (ii) shows the effect when a resistive load (unity p.f.) is connected across the terminals of the alternator.
+According to the right-hand rule, the current is “in” in the conductors under N-pole and “out” in the conductors under S-pole.

 Therefore, the armature flux is clockwise due to currents in the top conductors and anti-clockwise due to currents in the bottom conductors.